How to Remove Yellow Underarm Stains From a White Shirt

 Although we frequently refer to these unsightly areas as “sweat stains,” they are not always caused by perspiration itself.
 Instead, yellow armpit stains can result from aluminum-based deodorant residue clinging to the fabric.
 Over time, the particles from the sweat-aluminum reaction discolor the shirt’s fibers, leading to dark patches.

-Of course, knowing how yellow armpit stains get there is one thing, but you need to know how to remove yellow armpit stains from white shirts.
+Of course, knowing how yellow armpit stains get there is one thing, but you need to know how to remove yellow perspiration stains from white shirts.
 Fortunately, you have several at-home and professional sweat stain remover options to get rid of these eyesores.

 Vinegar or Lemon Spot Treatments